ogivuk/learning/tdd-django/README.md

 django.shortcuts
 * render(HttpRequest, _templateName_, _variables_) - a function that renders the given template with the given variables (as a dictionary) and returns a HttpResponse.
+* redirect(_URL_) - a function that does a redirect.
+Particularly used after processing a POST request, when following the Post/Redirect/Get (PRG) design pattern.

 django.test
 * TestCase - a class to be inherited when creating unit tests.